 Was reading some interesting articles on the history of Russian martial arts, in particular Systema, and it's roots in the orthodox Christian monasteries.
 Systema, surviving the communist era by being adapted by the Spetsnaz, as well as being practiced outside of Russia, is an extremely effective fluid combat style.
 Hitting and kicking methods are backed up with deep bio-mechanical knowledge as well as using acupressure points which will disrupt an opponent's conscious control of his/her body.

-are often associated with different elements.
+Now, in the more 'internal' martial arts movements, techniques, stages of development, mentality, are often associated with different elements.
 Bujinkan techniques are roughly ordered according to earth, water, fire, wind and sky/emptiness, the Godai, leaving out the sixth element of consciousness which is more the realm of esoteric buddhism.
 Arnaud Cousergue, a fantastic French teacher of Bujinkan arts, has translated these in the more understandable concepts of absorb, block, counter, deflect and evade, which roughly equates with sky, earth, fire, water and wind.
 Although of course any of these concepts can be associated with any of the elements depending on context, as so many of these systems are slightly fractal in nature.
 Great simplification of possible strategies though.

 Systema is primarily water and wind style, water being associated with the physical movements, and wind with the spirit.